Mistuke/hub.zhox.com/content/posts/Introducing-haskell-dev.md

 ```

 <pre class="light">
-NOTE: For a longer introduction see [Introduction to Chocolatey](https://hub.zhox.com/posts/chocolatey-introduction/).
+NOTE: For a longer introduction see <a style="color: #000" href="https://hub.zhox.com/posts/chocolatey-introduction/">Introduction to Chocolatey</a>.
 </pre>

 For the longest time the complaint here was that these packages do not install `msys2` and so are unsuitable to fully